Zeta functions in higher Teichmuller theory: Extensions of Zeta Functions

 Lemma \ref{traces} explains the connection with the fixed points of the contractions.
 Similarly, we can associate to the transfer operators $\mathcal L_{s,j}$ the functions

 for $1 \leq j \leq d-1$.

 The next lemma shows that these functions extend analytically to the entire complex plane.
 To simplify notation, we shall write $\mathcal L_{s,0}=\mathcal L_{s}$.

-\begin{lemma} The functions $s \mapsto \det(I - \mathcal L_{s,j})$ ( $0 \leq j \leq d-1$) extend to entire analytic functions of $s\in \mathbb C$ of order at most $d$. \end{lemma} \begin{proof} This can be (essentially) deduced from \cite{ruelle}, although there is a minor correction required, as described in \cite{fried}.
+\begin{lemma} The functions $s \mapsto \det(I - \mathcal L_{s,j})$ ( $0 \leq j \leq d-1$) extend to entire analytic functions of $s\in \mathbb C$ of order at most $d$. \end{lemma} \begin{proof} This can be (essentially) deduced from the proof of Theorem 1(b) in \cite{ruelle}, although there is a minor correction required, as described in \cite{fried}.
 In particular, one can expand

 where

 for some $E>0$ and $D = \max_{j}\|D\phi_j\|$.
 In particular, by considering critical points of the real function $t\mapsto |s| D t -E t^{\left(1+ \frac{1}{d-1} \right)}$ we see that the upper bound on the terms occurs at